Your body changes the chemical energy contained within the food you eat into the energy you need to stay alive.

 |Person||Energy need per day (kJ)|

-The energy needs depend on age and lifestyle.
+Energy needs depend on age and lifestyle.
 An active person requires more energy than a person who works at a computer most of the day.
-A teenage boy will typically need more energy than a teenage girl of the same age, often because teenage boys are likely to be physically bigger than teenage girls, this isn't always the case though and depends on the lifestyle they lead.
+A teenage boy will typically need more energy than a teenage girl of the same age, often because teenage boys are likely to be physically bigger than teenage girls - this isn't always the case though and depends on the lifestyle they lead.

 It's important to provide your body with the correct amount of energy.